-The development of the He-cooled divertor began within the framework of the EU power plant conceptual study/plant availability (PPA) in 1999 and the power plant conceptual study (PPCS) in 2000.
-The first He-cooled divertor concepts were based on plate design, such as the unconventional design (1999) with a maximum heat flux achieved of approx. 5 MW/m, the innovative simple slot design (2000) with a heat flux limit of about 6 MW/m, and the modified slot concept (2001) with a heat flux limit of about 10 MW/m.
-Later on, modular divertor designs have been adopted since 2002, which help reduce the thermal stresses.
-Two modular divertor concepts are being pursued within the current PPCS [1]: the ENEA concept HETS [2] (High-efficiency Thermal Shield) and the FZK concept HEMJ [3] (He-cooled divertor with multiple jet cooling) which has been further developed as an alternative to the forerunner design variants HEMP/HEMS [4, 5] (He-cooled modular divertor with integrated pin/slot array).
+Retrospect: The development of the He-cooled divertor began within the framework of the EU power plant conceptual study/plant availability (PPA) in 1999 and the power plant conceptual study (PPCS) in 2000.
+The first He-cooled divertor concepts [1] were based on plate design, such as the unconventional design (1999) with a maximum heat flux of approx. 5 MW/m2, the innovative simple slot design (2000) with a heat flux limit of about 6 MW/m2, and the modified slot concept (2001) with a heat flux limit of about 10 MW/m2.
+Since 2002, modular divertors have been designed, which help reduce the thermal stresses.
+Two modular divertor concepts are being pursued within the current PPCS [2]: the ENEA concept HETS [3] (High-efficiency thermal shield) and the FZK concept HEMJ [4] (He-cooled divertor with multiple jet cooling) which has been further developed as an alternative to the forerunner design variants HEMP/HEMS [5, 6] (He-cooled modular divertor with integrated pin/slot array).

-2. General design requirements and global boundary conditions
+2. Design requirements and boundary conditions

-General divertor design requirements are: a) Ability to resist a peak heat load of at least 10 $MW/m^2$ , b) reduction of thermal stresses by modular design, c) keeping the operation temperature window of the divertor whitin the allowable range restricted by the ductile-brittle transition temperature (DBTT) and the recrystallisation temperature (RCT) of the structural components made of refractory alloys (e.g. tungsten lanthanum oxide) under irradiation, d) to reach a high cooling performance, i.e. keeping as short as possible heat conduction paths from plasma-facing to cooling surface, and achieving high heat transfer coefficients (HTC) while keeping the coolant mass flow rate and, thus, the pressure loss as well as the pumping power as low as possible, and e) joint constructions between the divertor components that fulfill the functions of stopping the crack growth introduced from the plasma-facing side to maintain the integrity of pressure-retaining structural components beneath it, and withstanding the thermocyclic loadings (about 100 - 1000 thermal cycles between operating and room temperatures).
+General divertor design requirements are: a) ability to resist a peak heat load of at least 10 MW/m^2 , b) keeping the operation temperature window of the divertor within the allowable range that is determined by the ductile-brittle transition temperature (DBTT) and the recrystallisation temperature (RCT) of the structural components made of refractory alloys (e.g. tungsten lanthanum oxide) under irradiation, c) to reach a high cooling performance, i.e. keeping as short as possible heat conduction paths from plasma-facing to cooling surface and achieving high heat transfer coefficients (HTC), while keeping the coolant mass flow rate and, thus, the pressure loss as well as the pumping power as low as possible, d) to keep thermal stresses within the design limits (e.g. by means of modular design as suitable solution), and e) joint constructions between the divertor components that fulfill the functions of stopping the crack growth introduced from the plasma-facing side to maintain the integrity of pressure-retaining structural components beneath it and withstanding the thermocyclic loadings for which a realistic number of about 100 has been assumed.
+For our design development a higher number of about 1000 is envisaged in order to study the fatigue behaviour and recognize the safety margin to assure a high reliability.
 The coolant is helium gas operated at pressures in the range of 10-14 MPa with an inlet temperature of about 600°C. As a secondary boundary condition, an engineering limit for the pumping power of about 10% related to the thermal power of the divertor should be accounted for in order to achieve a reasonable system efficiency.